quantiom/discord-rat/README.md

 # discord-rat
-Advanced rat for the Discord client.
+Advanced RAT for the Discord client.